hanabyte/slsa-and-guac/README.md

-# slsa-and-guac
+# SLSA and GUAC
-Defending against supply chain attacks using SLSA and GUAC
+A demonstration of generating and signing provenance for containers and deploying them via HashiCorp Waypoint.